PSSwetha/MITLAB/README.md

 Name: PSSwetha
-Email: psswetha@gmail.com
+Email: psswetha6@gmail.com

-created registration and login form using html,css and javascript first click on html file then you will see form for regis and login first register yourself to create an account then you can login your account by filling username and password which you have given while doing registration most important is to remember your username and password
+created sports using html,css and javasctipt in this i have creaated sports buddy to join this club to join this club first you need to login yourself then you can join this club